GNOME/pango/docs/pango_markup.md

 : A comma-separated list of OpenType font feature settings, in the same syntax as accepted by CSS.
 E.g: `font_features='dlig=1, -kern, afrc on'`.

+palette
+: The name of a palette to use.

 foreground
 fgcolor
 color